tiationg-kho/leetcode-pattern-500/[K]graph/graph.md

         - cur ptr moving direction
         - swap based on certain line across the matrix
         - additional sign variables for storing
-        - or use first row and first col to store sth
+        - use first row and first col to store sign
     - elements
         - row
         - col